acmeproducts/perf/tester-merge-guide.md

 - Wait for the developer to push a conflict-free update.
 The tester should never attempt to resolve conflicts in the browser editor.

+### FAQ: “Should I update the branch myself or start a new PR?”
+- **Never update the branch yourself.** Developers handle rebases/refreshes in Codex or their local tooling.
+Just leave the conflict warning in place and comment as noted above.
+- **Do not open a replacement PR.** Stay on the existing PR and wait for the developer to push an update.
+Creating another PR can lose review history and makes conflicts harder to trace.
+- **If the refresh is taking too long**, follow the escalation rule in section 5 so the developer knows you are blocked.

 ## 3. Merging a clean PR
 1. Confirm the checks are green and the deploy preview looks good.
 2. Click **Merge pull request** → **Confirm merge**.